 Since his first recording as a leader in 1991, he’s released over twenty albums.

 He’s also an important educator in New Orleans and students he’s nurtured include Grammy-nominated trumpeter Christian Scott (Harrison’s nephew), as well as Mark Whitfield, Cyrus Chestnut, Christian McBride, and The Notorious B.I.G.

-He captured the sound and culture of Congo Square with his 1991 recording “Indian Blues”, and is also credited with merging swing and traditional New Orleans rhythms with popular modern dance; creating the “Nouveau Swing”
+He captured the sound and culture of Congo Square with his 1991 recording “Indian Blues”, and is also credited with merging swing and traditional New Orleans rhythms with popular modern dance; creating the “Nouveau Swing” style.

 During the 1990s he also played with the re-formed “Headhunters” band.